c-sant/algorithms-with-python/README.md

-# Algorithms and Data Structures with Python
+# Data Structures and Algorithms with Python

 > An implementation of data structures and algorithms for the purpose of practice and personal improvement in Python programming.

-## :scroll: Implemented Algorithms
+## :scroll: Implemented so far

 - Ciphers
   - Caesar Cipher